yozorachen/zhalt/README.md

 cargo install --path <the_directory_where_Cargo.toml_exists> --features <your_input_method_framework>
 ```

-See also "Support" to get what kind of Input Method Frameworks be available.
+See also "Support" section to find out which Input Method Frameworks are supported.